chengr4/all-about-system/solid/README.md

 ## "S"ingle Responsibility Principle

+> TODO: FIX the explanation

+> note: not component level of SRP

 - Every class, module, function should only have one single responsibility

 Eg. If the class has `logMsg()` and `trackMsg()` (two responsibilities) => move `logMsg()` out of the class and import it from the place you set it.